Eskişehir University shooting: Trial

-In connection with the 2018 Osmangazi University shooting, both Volkan Bayar and his ex-wife, Saadet Aylin Bayar, faced serious legal consequences.
+In connection with the 2018 Eskişehir University shooting, both Volkan Bayar and his ex-wife, Saadet Aylin Bayar, faced serious legal consequences.
 Bayar was charged with the premeditated murder of the four university staff members, and with the attempted murder of three others who were injured during the attack.
 The court found him guilty and sentenced him to four life terms in prison.

 Saadet Aylin Bayar, Volkan's ex-wife and a fellow research assistant at the university, was detained on suspicion of involvement in the attack.
 Her detention was part of the broader investigation into the shooting.
-His wife was later found guilty and also sentenced to life imprisonment.
+She was later found guilty and also sentenced to life imprisonment.

 The event highlighted significant concerns regarding workplace safety and the handling of internal disputes within academic institutions in Turkey.

 Perpetrator

 University rector Hasan Gonen described Bayar as a "problematic" person who was being investigated for verbally insulting academic staff as a result of suspected "psychological problems".

 Other reports said the attacker had upset colleagues by alleging they were members of the group blamed for the failed 2016 coup in Turkey.